-The Saturday Food & Words event includes a dynamic and varied program of 10+ speakers + an inspired lunch and very more-ish morning and afternoon tea + wine with lunch + tea and coffee through the day + a snazzy venue + a bookish gift bag = $265
+The Food & Words program includes a dynamic program of speakers + an inspired lunch and very more-ish morning and afternoon tea + wine with lunch + tea and coffee through the day + a snazzy venue + a bookish gift bag = $265

 Attend both the launch and Food & Words = $290